kjblanchard/lua_c_dash/README.md

 # Lua Dash!

 A engine built in C, that you can create a game with lua scripts.  mainly to learn C, and lua.
 The goal is to build a similar to monogamedash that I did in c# and c++
-- Currently it's just a music player, using an openal implementation to lop at specific points, you can use ~ to open the debug window and play different songs.
+- Currently it's just a music player, using an openal implementation to loop at specific points, you can use ~ to open the debug window and play different songs.
-- Compiles on Macos(universal) and linux
+- Currently going to run small releases on Macosx(universal), Linux, and Windows.
+Once finished, will also compile on Emscripten, IOS, and Android.

 ![Picture didn't load idiot](https://github.com/kjblanchard/lua_c_dash/blob/master/img/game.gif?raw=true)

 - Using minimal IDE, 100% vim and lldb for debugging.
 - Tracking the project in github projects

 **[Doxygen Documentation](https://docs.supergoon.com)**

-Currently Compiling on  Mac (apple silicon/arm64), eventually I'll compile to others once the project gets big enough.

 ## License